spiffe/spiffe/ssc/elections/README.md

 ### T-0 Days: New Term Starts
 1. Send a PR adjusting the membership list.
 	1. Tracking issue to be closed once PR is merged.
-1. Outgoing member(s) term is officially over, incoming member(s) term has now started.
+1. Any outgoing member(s) term is officially over, incoming member(s) term has now started.